-Christensen was the delegate from the Virgin Islands and was a Democrat.
+Christensen was the representative from the Virgin Islands and was a Democrat.
 She served from 1997 to 2014.

-Because the Virgin Islands is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — Christensen can vote in committee but not on the House floor, including not on the final passage of bills.
+Because the Virgin Islands is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — Christensen can currently vote in committee and in certain votes on the House floor, but not if their vote would be decisive.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.